 I spent part of this morning revising the submission of an academic paper on the cryptographic protocol behind BastionZero, the third-party cloud service bastion software firm where i serve as CEO.
-We were forced to write an extremely short abstract about our protocol, because of space-constraints set by the peer-reviewed academic venue to which we are submitting.
+We were forced to write an extremely short abstract about our protocol because of space constraints set by the peer-reviewed academic venue to which we are submitting.

 So now we have an ultra-short description of our cryptographic protocol that I figured would be worth sharing here too.
 Voila!

-Engineers inevitably need access to infrastructure targets—like servers, containers, clusters, and databases—so they can respond to incidents and fix services when they break.
-Bastion hosts are commonly used to facilitate their remote access: a user wishing to access a target is first channeled through the bastion before they jump directly to the target.
+Engineers inevitably need access to infrastructure targets — like servers, containers, clusters, and databases — so they can respond to incidents and fix services when they break.
+Bastion hosts are commonly used to facilitate remote infrastructure access: a user wishing to access a target is first channeled through the bastion before they jump directly to the target.
 Since users must traverse the bastion before they can access targets, a bastion is an excellent point to monitor user access and enforce policy, i.e., which user(s) can log into which target(s).

-However, bastions come with high operational costs because they need to be continuously patched and highly available.
-Bastions also present a catastrophic security risk, should they be compromised.
-This threat is significant, because bastions traditionally rely on a single, all-powerful root of trust, to authenticate users and authorize their access.
-But if that trust-root is compromised, then all of the infrastructure behind the bastion becomes vulnerable to compromised.
+However, bastion software comes with high operational costs because it needs to be continuously patched and highly available.
+Bastions also present a catastrophic security risk should they be compromised.
+This threat is significant because bastions traditionally rely on a single, all-powerful root of trust to authenticate users and authorize their access.
+But if that trust-root is compromised, then all of the infrastructure behind the bastion becomes vulnerable to compromise.
 The magnitude of this threat is underscored by research showing that remote access is a leading attack vector used by adversaries to infiltrate organizations.

-We therefore present MRZAP—a new cryptographic protocol that provides a bastion as a 3rd-party cloud service, such that a compromise of the bastion does not lead to a compromise of any of the infrastructure behind it without adding to the challenges of securing a complex environment.
+We therefore present MRZAP — a new cryptographic protocol that provides a bastion as a 3rd-party cloud service, such that a compromise of the bastion as a service does not lead to a compromise of any of the infrastructure behind it without adding to the challenges of securing a complex environment.

-MRZAP (Multi-Root Zero Trust Access Protocol) eliminates the single point of compromise by creating two independent trust-roots.
-One is the Bastion cloud service, and the other is the organizations' OpenID Connect Identity Provider (eg. Okta, AzureAD, GSuite).
-With MRZAP, the user chooses a fresh (public, private) key, and then uses OIDC to certify the public key when she performs a single-sign-on (SSO) to the IdP.
+MRZAP (Multi-Root Zero Trust Access Protocol) eliminates the single point of compromise in infrastructure access by creating two independent trust-roots.
+One is the bastion cloud service software, and the other is the organizations' OpenID Connect Identity Provider (e.g. Okta, AzureAD, Google Workspace).
+With MRZAP, the user chooses a fresh (public, private) key and then uses OIDC to certify the public key when she performs a single-sign-on (SSO) to the IdP.
 Then she uses the key to create an authenticated channel from the user (MRZAP client) to the target (MRZAP agent) that transits the Bastion cloud service.
+Find a description below:

 User, running MRZAP client, accesses remote host running MRZAP agent.
 Bastion monitors access and enforces policy, but cannot access targets itself, or tamper with user sessions.
 Access is secured by a Zcert certificate which attests to a user's identity and public key.
 The key creates the MRZAP authenticated channel.
 Zcert is signed by two trust-roots: (1) the IdP (using OIDC) and (2) Bastion.
 Before cosigning on the Zcert, Bastion authenticates user via MFA, and checks policy to authorize user access.